What is a SIM card, and what is it used for? Types, sizes, and what it stores

 That said, SIM cards aren’t perfect.
 For example, a damaged SIM can disrupt your ability to connect to a network, leaving you without service.
 With the rise of eSIMs, many of these issues are disappearing, but physical SIMs still play an important role and remain a familiar, dependable choice for millions of people.

-eSIM vs. physical SIM card
+An eSIM vs. a physical SIM card

 The eSIM vs. physical SIM card battle doesn’t have a clear winner — it depends on your lifestyle and mobile needs.
 While physical SIM cards have been the traditional choice, eSIMs are quickly taking the lead.
 Here’s how they compare: